galaxyproject/training-material/topics/additional-analyses/tutorials/phage-comparative-genomics/tutorial.md

 The results of a dot plot analysis can be seen by clicking on the eye {% icon solution %} symbol in the *MIST v3* dataset.
 This will be the results of pairwise dot plots of the phage in question against the 5 closest-matching genomes.
 Phages that are related and syntenic will produce a discrete diagonal line in the dot plot.
 As DNA sequence similarity decreases, the line will become fainter and patchier until it is no longer visible.

 Utilizing relationships and similarity at the protein level, the *Top BLASTp hits* dataset displays a table of the top 5 most related organisms based on the number of similar proteins found by BLASTp.
 This tool searched through your BLASTp results against the NCBI nr database and retrieved the organisms that matched the highest number of proteins in your phage (an E-value < 1e-3).
 This number can be found in the last column of the table.
 Note that this table shows **only** the top 5 results.
-If the phage in question is part of a large cluster of similar phages (E.G.: T4-like phages), then T4 itself may not appear in the list; 5 other T4-like phages may be more closely related to the phage in question, and T4 may by only the 10th most related phage.
+If the phage in question is part of a large cluster of similar phages (E.G.: T4-like phages), then T4 itself may not appear in the list; 5 other T4-like phages may be more closely related to the phage in question, and T4 may be only the 10th most related phage.
 The does *not* mean the phage in question is not T4-like, and it is up to the annotator to determine how the phage in question relates to other phages.
+See the box below for more additional investigations that may help.

 > ### {% icon details %} Further sleuthing...
 > There are several ways that the annotator can use the output of these analyses to determine the closest type phage.
+Note that these will all be under the classification Caudovirales.
 > * Copy the phage name or number.
 Go to the [NCBI Taxonomy browser](https://www.ncbi.nlm.nih.gov/taxonomy/) and search the name.
 Click on the name you searched to analyze its lineage.
+> * Copy the phage name and search it at the [ICTV](https://talk.ictvonline.org/taxonomy/) Taxonomy.
+Find the closest related type phage under Order Caudovirales.
-> * Copy the phage name and search it at [ViralZone](https://talk.ictvonline.org/taxonomy/).
+> * Copy the phage name and search it at [ViralZone](https://viralzone.expasy.org/).
 Find the closest related type phage.
+Not all phage are listed in ViralZone, so do not be alarmed if you have no results here.
 {: .details}